abhinav4848/Obsidian-Medicine/shingles.md

 - Antivirals
 	- Start antivirals within 72 hrs of onset, unless patient age <50, and mild truncal rash + mild pain + no risk factors.
 	- antivirals reduce the incidence of post-herpetic neuralgia, esp in elderly
-	- Use: aciclovir, famciclovir, or valaciclovir
+	- Use: acyclovir, famciclovir, or valaciclovir

 # Complications
 - Post-Herpetic neuralgia